-In today’s lesson we will be talking about how to read a forex quote.
-You must have heard words such as pair and quote.
-These are one of the terminologies associated with this multi trillion dollar industry.
+In today’s lesson we will be talking about quotes and how to read them in regard to Forex Trading.
+You must have heard words such as pairs –that’s one of the terminologies associated with this multi trillion dollar industry, which we will be using to explain what quotes are.

 Currencies are usually seen together in two’s (pair).
-Such as EURUSD, USDJPY, GBPUSD etc. this is because a currency need to be benchmarked against another currency in other to be traded.
+Such as EURUSD, USDJPY, GBPUSD, USDZAR etc. This is because a currency need to be benchmarked against another currency in other for it to be traded, in any Exchange Floor.

 Let’s take for example, you want to exchange between your country’s currency and the United State Dollar – since the United State Dollar is the widely traded currency in the world.